alephcloud/hs-configuration-tools/README.md

 Package and Build Information
 =============================

-The module `Configuration.Utils.Setup` contains an example `Setup.hs` script that hooks into the cabal build process at the end of the configuration phase and generates for each a module with package information for each component of the cabal pacakge.
+The module `Configuration.Utils.Setup` contains an example `Setup.hs` script that hooks into the cabal build process at the end of the configuration phase and generates a module with package information for each component of the cabal pacakge.

 The modules are created in the *autogen* build directory where also the *Path_* module is created by cabal's simple build setup.
 This is usually the directory